-Answer: It is customary for guests to give wedding gifts to the bride and groom.
-People fall into the trap of thinking that these gifts are in exchange for their invitation, when really they are completely separate.
+It is possible that you are broke, unable to attend, going to a destination wedding or perhaps are even in the wedding party itself.
+While it is customary for guests to give wedding gifts to the bride and groom, people tend to fall into the trap of believing that these gifts are in exchange for their invitation.

-Usually these are sent as soon as the invitation is received, rather than brought to the wedding.
-Even if you have given a shower present or engagement gift, you should still give a wedding gift.
+The truth is that a wedding invitation is completely separate from a wedding gift.
+In fact, a wedding gift is a token of your affection for the happy new couple—nothing more and nothing less.
+Usually, wedding gifts are sent as soon as the invitation is received, rather than brought to the wedding.
+Even if you have already given a shower present or engagement gift, traditionally it is a good practice to give a wedding gift as well.

-Some guests may feel that for a second wedding, a gift is not necessary and bring a card instead, particularly if they gave a gift for the first wedding.
-This choice is left to your discretion, however, if you care about the couple getting married, it's nice to give them something for their new life together.
+Some wedding guests may feel that for a second wedding, a gift is not necessary.
+These guests may be indulged to simply bring a card instead, particularly if they have already given a wedding gift for the first wedding.
+This choice is left to the discretion of the wedding guest.
+Depending on the relationship you have with the couple and your care for their new marriage, however, it is always recommended to perform the nice gesture of giving them something for their new life together.

-Other than a physical gift, it is also appropriate to give a gift of money, or to make a donation to charity in the couple's names.
+Outside of physical gifts, it is also deemed appropriate to give the gift of money or make a donation to a charity in the couple's names.